wuyenlin/sudoku_solver/README.md

 ### TODO
-- [ ] Add GUI
+- [ ] Use OpenCV to preprocess images
-- [ ] Combine with OpenCV that detects the grid and numbers
+- [ ] Use PyTorch to build a DNN that recognizes digits
+- [X] Solve sudoku